By Angela Matthews, Owner of Bee Sew Responsible, Middlesbrough, UK

 Why did you start your zero waste Journey?

 I started my journey as an individual, before transitioning my family.
 It’s easier to do the children, but the husband needed some persuading!
-Although, now he actively approaches me with things and asks if something can be recycled or composted!!
+Now he actively approaches me with things and asks if something can be recycled or composted!!
 Monica, my eldest 2.5yr, picks up rubbish wherever we go and puts it in the bin; I guess she’s watched me too many times!

 I first started to think about my impact when we found out we were having Monica, and a friend of mine told me the horrific statistics that occur with disposable nappies.
 She was pregnant at the same time and was planning on using Cloth Nappies, which I’d never heard about before.
 I convinced my husband, who eventually loved them just as much as I did.
 During my maternity with my first child I was stuck in the house and up all hours, Netflix was my saving grace at 1 and 2am!
 But it also opened my eyes to what we were doing.
 I knew, in my heart, we were deteriorating this planet; but actually seeing statistics and the footage of what we were/are doing was another matter.
-As a child, my mum and family members always said I was a “hippie" because i'd shout at people for littering.
+As a child, my mum and family members always said I was a “hippie" because I’d shout at people for littering.

 When I was a teen, I guess I lost my way to follow the crowd, instead of my own path.
 Now I’m treading my own path again.
-Now that Malcolm, 10months, is here, I couldn’t be happier.
+Now that Malcolm, 10 months, is here, I couldn’t be happier.
 When I was a kid the hedgerows were clean, the streets didn’t have rubbish on the floor, there wasn’t plastic bags in the wind; now if you walk down any hedgerow, you will find all types of garbage, waste, and plastic!
 It deeply saddens me as I’m looking at the world in a different perspective.
 We are leaving this earth to our children.
 I don’t want them to see plastic in hedgerows as the norm, or see plastic when they go swimming in the sea.
 An ancient American Indian proverb that I think it is important to remember, "We do not inherit the earth from our Ancestors; we borrow it from our children”.
-It’s our human nature to want the best for our children, so why does it need to be so materialistic.
+It’s our human nature to want the best for our children, so why does it need to be so materialistic?
 We have forgotten that the thing we live on is a planet, we need the earth to survive and most of all we have lost our connections to the earth.
 When we give them the plastic bottles to drink from, we are starting our children off on a future of normalising plastic and all the chemicals that they are in them.

 What are the ways your family is Zero Waste?

-As a family, we compost our left over food (and cardboard sometimes to balance out the green in a compost you need to add “brown” to stop smells and create a good compost!
+As a family, we compost our left-over food (and cardboard sometimes to balance out the green in a compost you need to add “brown” to stop smells and create a good compost!
 Who Knew!!).
 We recycle our bottles; cans; papers.
 We use Salveo Indian Soap Nuts in our washing machine at a low 30 degrees and on a low spin cycle of 1000rpm.
 We use 100% New Zealand Wool dryer balls on an extra spin cycle so that we can dry our clothes quicker.
-We use The Charcoal Company’s water filters instead of Britta filters for example, which can be composted afterwards or placed in the fridge to absorb smells.
+We use The Charcoal Company’s water filters instead of Britta filters, for example, which can be composted afterwards or placed in the fridge to absorb smells.
 We have a water butt in the garden that collects rain water for the plants, rather than use tap water.
 We also use loose leaf tea or TeaPigs Tea so that it can be composted and no plastic residue left for the plants.
 We also make our own nut milks in a nut bag, I have tried butter but need a churn to do this, unsure of whether I will try this again as the result didn’t last as long.
 We all have Bamboo toothbrushes and 100% Organic Cotton Bamboo Buds, which can be composted.
 We did use cloth nappies with our eldest, but haven’t in a while due to excessive washing with two little ones and no place to dry them when the weather wasn’t dry.
 We use steel straws when out with the kids and also have our own cutlery sets that we take out in our reusable shopping bags.
 I have Indian tiffin boxes for lunch and reusable cups to take to work with me, once I return, instead of wasting money on expensive convenience food.
 We both use a shampoo bar from Lush with their square tins and Reusable Safety Razor’s.
-However we still use kids soap/shampoo that come in plastic bottles (due to the abundance we have received over the years) and the best decision I ever made was starting to use a Dvia Cup!
+However we still use kids soap/shampoo that come in plastic bottles (due to the abundance we have received over the years) and the best decision I ever made was starting to use a Diva Cup!
 I’m not going to lie, it takes a couple of cycles to get used to it, but after that hump it’s glorious!!
-And my periods are lighter and shorter as a result, happy coincidence, I’m very doubtful.
-I’m so glad; I do not have to deal with the chemicals in monthly sanitary wear.
+And my periods are lighter and shorter as a result, a happy coincidence.
+I’m so glad I do not have to deal with the chemicals in monthly sanitary wear.

 What kind of challenges do you face in your zero waste Journey?